johnperry-math/AoC2023/README.md

   without containing or being contained.

-  Before I could implement it, the brute force approach terminated _with the correct answer!_ :astonished:
+  Before I could implement it, the brute force approach terminated _with the correct answer!_

+  <span style="font-size: 8ex;">:astonished:</span>

   I pressed on out of a desire to have a _good_ solution, and once I wrung out the bugs, the correct answer popped up.
   This is much, _much_ faster, something like 9 milliseconds, as opposed to 9 minutes, or however long it took the inefficient solution to do its thing.
-* The Rust implementation is about half as many as the Ada implementation.
+* The Rust implementation is about half as many lines as the Ada implementation.
   I'm not sure why that is, but a non-trivial part of it is:
   * formatting
   * more detailed comments in the Ada